Illustration of Canned Biscuit Quiche Cups with Spinach and Bacon

 For Brunch

-If you are building a larger spread, include:
+If you are planning a larger brunch menu, pair them with:

 • Roasted potatoes